porcinus/Arma-3/mpmissions/README.md

 	- Friendly AI is dumb : a script is used to limit damage (no inclure one shot) from friendly AI.

 - Inventory:
-	- Restore previous loadout when respawn, add 25 rounds in primary weapon if empty.
+	- Restore previous loadout when respawn, refill primary weapon magazine to 25 rounds.
 	- Jerrycan contain visible from inventory screen when have a jerrycan.

 - Other: